MahmudE14/CourseManagement/README.md

     - Set `DB_PASSWORD` to your `password` associated with the database
 - Run this commnd in your terminal `php artisan migrate`
 - Then run the following in the terminal `php artisan db:seed`
+- Then generate the key by running this command in terminal `php artisan key:generate`

 #### Admin credentials
 - Login link: `{YOUR_DOMAIN}/login`